 Essential documents to check:

-- Title deed / ownership documents
+- Title deed / ownership proof

 - Approved layout plan